umd-lhcb/ut-hw-doc/docs/lvr/lvr_assembly/lvr_assembly.md

     ![](lvr_screws.jpg)

+## CCMs

+Attach 8 CCMs, matching the color of the stickers on the LVR.
+Make sure to orient the CCMs correctly (see picture)

+## Final

+1. Repeat the continuity check above to ensure that the LHC4913 chips have not made contact with the baseplate during assembly.

-3. Update the database, you have assembled an LVR!
+2. Update the database, you have assembled an LVR!

     ![](assembled_lvr.jpg)

-## Continuity check

-Measure the resistance between any of the grounds and the aluminum backplate.
-The resistance should be very large to ensure the backplate is not electronically connected to the LVR.